psammia/Patricia/README.md

-Dear,
+Subject: Clarification Regarding CC Recipient for AUDITProOM Data Retrieval

+Dear [Recipient Name],

-Kindly note that SGBL-SDMA-DEVE is set as email address CC instead of the Branch Manager, if when fetching data from the t_tech_Users in AUDITProOM database, one of the 2 conditions below are met:
+This email clarifies the CC recipient logic for data retrieval from the t_tech_Users table in the AUDITProOM database.
+Please note that SGBL-SDMA-DEVE will be set as the email address in the CC field instead of the Branch Manager when either of the following conditions is met:

-1)	The email address of the BMAN user is not correct
+The Branch Manager's email address in the database is incorrect.
-2)	Or the user is disabled
+The Branch Manager's user account is disabled.

-After investigations, we found out that some of the users in AUDITProOM db where newly set to disabled, which has led to the issue.

-Remaining at your disposal for any other information.
-Regards
+Our recent investigation identified that newly disabled user accounts within the AUDITProOM database have triggered this behavior, resulting in SGBL-SDMA-DEVE being CC'd.

+Please let us know if you require any further information.

+Regards,